mattermost/docs/source/process/bug-fix-release.md

     - Post this checklist in Release Checklist channel
     - Verify all items in the last posted release checklist are complete
     - Queue a list of MVP candidates in alphabetical order to the Platform Meeting channel.
 [See example](https://community.mattermost.com/private-core/pl/q9jdbzw7c7ribjsp78857xbomh)
-       - Que a discussion about MVP candidates for the next R&D meeting
+       - Queue a discussion about MVP candidates for the next R&D meeting
     - Update Changelog PR based on what's in/out of the release
     - Create meta issue for release in GitHub (see [example](https://github.com/mattermost/mattermost-server/issues/3702))
     - Confirm date of marketing announcement for the release date with Marketing, and update release channel header if needed